-But whatever the reason may be for your dog eating his own or another animal’s feces: Don’t punish him for it, and NEVER hit him or rub his face into it.
+But whatever the reason may be for your dog eating his own or another animal’s feces: Don’t punish your pup for it, and NEVER hit the pup or rub their face into it.

-This method is extremely counter-effective, as it only teaches him that you can not be trusted.
+This method is extremely counter-effective, as it only teaches him that you can’t be trusted.

 Have you had to deal with a case of coprophagia in your dog?
 How did you handle it?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section!

 - How to keep your dog from pooping inside the house – updated for 2022

 - Why is my dog constipated on raw dog food?

 Belle did this one time, but never again!
 And Maddie?
 Yeah she doesn’t eat poo lol.
 She’s like no way mommy!

 Good girl, Maddie :-)) Sounds like Belle had to try it once and then made the smart decision to leave it alone!
 Our pups tried eating poop a few times when they were puppies, but thankfully that phase is behind us 🙂